yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 ### Prerequisites

-Before configuring federated authentication, keep in mind the following:

-- Be sure to allow pop-up requests from your IdP.
+Before configuring federated authentication, be sure to allow pop-up requests from your IdP.
 While configuring federated authentication, the provider needs to confirm your identity in a new window.

+### Set up federated authentication

+Before enabling federated authentication in YugabyteDB Managed, you must configure your IdP and obtain the necessary credentials.

 {{< tabpane text=true >}}